Mark-to-Market & Trader Taxes

 - Trading expenses deductions are generally limited to trading costs and are added to the cost basis of your investments.
 You normally cannot deduct other trading costs like conferences, advice, training, or software.

-Like all other taxpayers, a trader classified as an investor reports all capital gains/losses on a Schedule-D (Form 1040) or Form 8949.
+Similar to all other taxpayers, a trader classified as an investor reports all capital gains/losses on a Schedule-D (Form 1040) or Form 8949.

 Qualifying for trader tax status

 If your trading meets certain requirements, you may be able to claim the trader tax status, which can offer one potentially big tax advantage over being treated as an investor.
-By qualify for this status, you may be able to deduct many expenses not available to a normal investor.
+By qualifying for this status, you may be able to deduct many expenses not available to a normal investor.
 Examples of deductions include:

 - Office space or home office deduction